-TRY IT: Start with name games.
+Start with name games.
 There are lots of name games or name songs to choose from (easily found on the internet) or you can make up your own.
 Most name games simply involve rhyming words or nonsense words with the child’s name: “Wibbly wobbly wam, an elephant sat on Sam.”

 Pointing out poetry

 Looking at the features of different poems can make for fun activities.